- New Annex

 Record of Disciplinary Action

-Reports of academic misconduct received by the Office of the Dean shall be placed in the involved student’s file maintained in the Office of the Dean.
+Reports of academic misconduct received by the Office of the Dean shall be placed in the involved student’s electronic file at The University of Iowa.
 The Office of the Dean shall notify the student of each report and the right of the student to request a hearing for review of the case.
-The reports shall be destroyed when the student graduates or within two years after the student leaves the University.

 (These regulations are based on the recommendations of the Ad-Hoc Committee on Student Academic Conduct which were approved by the Faculty on April 29, 1980.)